 There are two types of worksheet.
 Regular worksheets contain cells.
 Chart sheets, as you would expect, each contain a single chart.
-If you progress to the Essential Skills course in this series you'll exploring charts in depth.
+If you progress to the Essential Skills book in this series, you'll find an entire session that will teach you everything there is to know about Excel's powerful charting features.